MJohnstonAI/conflictresolution-nextjs/BACKLOG.md

 - Verify Tactical Analysis shows skeletons briefly, then fills in without interaction.
 - Click "Copy Text" and "Next Round" to confirm events log in the console (`__crEvents`).
 - In Demo mode, ensure no AI calls are made and playback still works.
+- Sign in and open `/ledger` to confirm usage and purchase tabs render with monthly accordion grouping.
+- Click "View case" on a usage row to confirm the case file preview opens using the print/PDF layout.
+- Click "Print / PDF" on the ledger page and confirm the ledger preview loads.
+- Buy Sessions in the Sessions Store and confirm a purchase event appears in the ledger with status "confirmed".
+- Set `ALLOW_ADMIN_SESSION_USAGE=true`, run a round as an admin, and confirm the ledger shows a Session deduction.
 ---